Salesflare/hapi-auth-bearer-simple/Readme.md

     - `callback` - a callback function with the signature `function(err, isValid, credentials)` where:
         - `err` - any error.
         - `isValid` - `true` if both the username was found and the password matched, otherwise `false`.
         - `credentials` - an object passed back to the plugin and which will become available in the `request`object as `request.auth.credentials`.
 Normally credentials are only included when `isValid`is `true`.
-This object can be only the token as in the example but can also be the user ascassociated with the token
+This object can be only the token as in the example but is preferably all the info you need from the authenticated user